NikosVlagoidis/videomaker/README.md

     *.mp3
     *.wav
 #Image files tested:
-    *.jpg, jpeg
+    *.jpg, *.jpeg
-Output file should be ending on *.avi or you might need to add some codec
+**Output file should be ending on *.avi or you might need to add some codec